silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/7-Recovery.md

 # Policies (implementation):
 >[!info]
->force/no force: have to do on WHAT to do immediately after a COMMIT happens
+>force/no force: WHAT to do immediately after a COMMIT happens
 - These are the implementations of the recovery concepts above (immediate update etc.), buffer level deals with steal and no-steal
 	- steal
 		- it is implementation of immediate update